Tape v. Hurley: History

-In September 1859, The Chinese School was opened as a public school for Chinese students in San Francisco's Chinatown.
+In September 1859, the Chinese School was opened as a public school for Chinese students in San Francisco's Chinatown.
 Chinese students were legally barred from attending other public schools in San Francisco.

-San Francisco established and operated segregated Chinese School from 1859 until 1870, when the law was amended to drop the requirement to educate Chinese children entirely.
+San Francisco established and operated the segregated Chinese School from 1859 until 1870, when the law was amended to drop the requirement to educate Chinese children entirely.
 In 1871, San Francisco quietly cut funding for the Chinese School, and the school subsequently closed.
 As a result, Chinese parents often sent their children to church schools or hired private teachers.

 In 1884, Joseph and Mary Tape challenged San Francisco's practice by enrolling their daughter, Mamie, in the all-white Spring Valley School at 1451 Jackson Street.
 After the school refused to admit Mamie, the Tapes sued the school district in Tape v.
 Hurley and won.
 San Francisco School District appealed the lower court's decision to the California Supreme Court, where the justices sustained the lower court's verdict.
 The case guaranteed the right of children born to Chinese parents to public education.
 In 1885, the San Francisco School District set up a separate Chinese Primary School; the "Chinese School" was later renamed the "Oriental School," so that Chinese, Korean, and Japanese students could be assigned to the school.
 In response to the establishment of the new segregated Chinese School, Mary Tape wrote a letter and argued her daughter's right to be educated in the public school near home.